top of page

 Charged: If the CPS decide the case should go to court, the suspect will be charged and given a court date.
 If there is a risk of further offences being committed or the suspect not attending the court hearing, they may be sent to prison on remand.

-Released: If the CPS decides the case shouldn't go to court, the suspect will be released without charge or released on bail while the police carry out further enquiries.
+Released: If the CPS decides the case shouldn't go to court, the suspect will be released without charge or released on bail while the police carry out further inquiries.

 If the suspect is charged, they will have to attend Magistrates Court.
 From being arrested, to being charged, to appearing in court this normally takes a couple days.